Isaac Harker: Saskatchewan Roughriders

 In April 2019, Harker signed with the Saskatchewan Roughriders of the Canadian Football League (CFL).
 Harker made his professional debut for the Riders in the first game of the season following injuries to starting quarterback Zach Collaros and backup Cody Fajardo.
 In his debut Harker completed eight of 14 pass attempts for 114 yards with two interceptions.
+His rookie year he secured home-field advantage for the Roughriders in a game November 2 against the Edmonton Elks, completing 23 of 28 passes for 213 yards en route to a victory.

 BC Lions

 On February 9, 2022, it was announced the BC Lions had signed Harker to a contract.
 However, he was released just prior to training camp on May 14, 2022.

+Billings Outlaws

+Harker played for the Billings Outlaws of the Arena Football League (AFL) in 2024, earning AFL MVP and ArenaBowl XXXIII MVP honors.